 This option sets the chance/rate of imprinting to 100%, granted that you utilized all of your cuddles.
 This means better stats for your Dinos.

 Set Player to 4.0 and Set No Resource Radius: Structures to 2.0.
 This saves the player from any annoying and unfortunate spawns.
 Personal space is important!

 Crops will grow faster and fit in with the overall pace

 Allow Custom Recipes

 Disabling this means you won’t be able to make and savor your favorite dish!

-This setting is to ensure that unofficial Raid Dinos do not starve to death like they usually do.
-However, it is hard enough taming these beasts.
+This setting ensures unofficial Raid Dinos do not starve to death like usual.
+However, it is hard enough to tame these beasts.
 Treat yourself and ensure they stick around in Ark Single Player!

-The descriptions of each setting are available and the respective settings can be tweaked if the players want to simplify or amplify their Single Player experience.
-While you are here, also check out How To Get All Pets In Terraria.
+The descriptions of each set are available, and the respective settings can be tweaked if the players want to simplify or amplify their Single-player experience.

 Thanks!
 Do share your feedback with us. ⚡

 How could we improve this post?
 Please Help us. ✍